If you’re hurt as the result of someone else’s negligent acts or omissions, we’ve got your back.

 - Loss of income or income earning capacity

-- Non-economic loss for pain and suffering
+- Non-economic loss for pain and suffering and loss of enjoyment of life

 Insurance